syberalexis/puppet-thanos/REFERENCE.md

   The --web.prefix-header=X-Forwarded-Prefix option can be useful, for example, if Thanos UI is served via Traefik reverse proxy with PathPrefixStrip option enabled, hich sends the stripped prefix value in  X-Forwarded-Prefix header.
 This allows thanos UI to be served on a sub-path.

 Default value: `undef`

+##### `log_request_decision`

+Data type: `Optional[String]`

+Request Logging for logging the start and end of requests.
+LogFinishCall is enabled by default.
+  LogFinishCall : Logs the finish call of the requests.
+  LogStartAndFinishCall : Logs the start and finish call of the requests.
+  NoLogCall : Disable request logging.

+Default value: `undef`